znstrider/znstrider.github.io/_posts/2018-11-14-SBData-Non-Negative-Matrix-Factorization.md

 To sum it up the model learns spatial components specific to groups of players, and allows us to measure how heavily involved players are in those topics.

 I deliberately tried to keep this explanation simple.
-Justin Jacobs (@squared2020) has a really good blog post up at https://squared2020.com/2018/10/04/understanding-trends-in-the-nba-how-nnmf-works/ that goes into a little more detail for those interested in the technicalities.
+Justin Jacobs (@squared2020) has a really good [blog post](https://squared2020.com/2018/10/04/understanding-trends-in-the-nba-how-nnmf-works/) that goes into a little more detail for those interested in the technicalities.

 Now let's dig into the actual analysis: